bearshng/mac-net/README.md

 # Datasets

-The ICVL dataset can be downloaded from [Link to Dataset](http://icvl.cs.bgu.ac.il/hyperspectral/)
+* The ICVL dataset can be downloaded from [Link to Dataset](http://icvl.cs.bgu.ac.il/hyperspectral/).

+* The 100 HSIs used in our training can be found in [ICVL_train.txt](https://github.com/bearshng/mac-net/ICVL_train.txt).

+* The 50 HSIs used for testing can be found in [ICVL_test.txt](https://github.com/bearshng/mac-net/ICVL_test.txt).

+* The sample WDC testing HSI can be accssed via [Google Drive](https://drive.google.com/drive/folders/1A8rl-V6h1MCz1S4dVEHyj0nz_2f7vUJd?usp=sharing).

 # Test